eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/systems-sw-dev.md

 		* Experience in working with open source projects.
 		* Experience in hands-on lab and bring-up activities, as well as knowledge of design for product and manufacturing
 		* You like to work in a fast-paced environment using agile methods
++ Have vast experience with schedulers like Kubernetes, Mesos/Marathon or similar with some sort of service mesh in use.
 + skill set:
 	- We want people who are passionate about designing and operating secure systems at scale.
 	- We are looking for someone who is familiar with our stack, understands our tools, is comfortable working remote, enjoys working in open source, and is excited about our mission.